RMS Lusitania: Career

 On her second voyage in better weather, Lusitania arrived at Sandy Hook on 11 October 1907 in the Blue Riband record time of 4 days, 19 hours and 53 minutes.
 She had to wait for the tide to enter harbour where news had preceded her and she was met by a fleet of small craft, whistles blaring.
 Lusitania averaged 23.99 kn westbound and 23.61 kn eastbound.
 In December 1907, Mauretania entered service and took the record for the fastest eastbound crossing.
 Lusitania made her fastest westbound crossing in 1909 after her propellers were changed, averaging 25.85 kn.
 She briefly recovered the record in July of that year, but Mauretania recaptured the Blue Riband the same month, retaining it until 1929, when it was taken by SS Bremen.
 During her eight-year service, she made a total of 201 crossings on the Cunard Line's Liverpool-New York Route, carrying a total of 155,795 passengers westbound and another 106,180 eastbound.

 Hudson Fulton Celebration

 Lusitania and other ships participated in the Hudson-Fulton Celebration in New York City from the end of September to early October 1909.
 The celebration was also a display of the different modes of transportation then in existence, Lusitania representing the newest advancement in steamship technology.
 A newer mode of travel was the aeroplane.
-Wilbur Wright had brought a Flyer to Governors Island and made demonstration flights before millions of New Yorkers who had never seen an aircraft.
+Wilbur Wright had brought a Flyer to Governors Island and made demonstration flights before millions of New Yorkers who had never seen an aeroplane.
 Some of Wright's trips were directly over Lusitania; several photographs of Lusitania from that week still exist.